 23 Sep International student success at ECA.

-From the outset I was impressed by her resourcefulness as not only did she find Portfolio Oomph online, she arrived at our door one Monday morning ready to enroll in our institution.
-As you may or may not know, we are not an institution, it’s just me, Julie Read, working from our home office / studio in Midlothian!
+From the outset I was impressed by her resourcefulness as not only did she find Portfolio Oomph online, she arrived at my door one Monday morning ready to enroll in my institution.
+As you may or may not know, we are not an institution, it’s just me, Julie Read, working from my home office / studio in Midlothian!

 1. Enquiry and Visual Research shows the level of your engagement in intelligent, structured visual enquiry and how well you communicate this;